 The International Training Programme takes place twice a year, in March and September, at our state of the art Dogs Trust Rehoming Centre in West London.
-Join a small group of delegates of an intensive four day whistle stop tour of animal welfare, including talks from expert speakers, networking opportunities and a chance to ask any questions and share ideas with other organisations.
+Join a small group of delegates for an intensive four day whistle stop tour of animal welfare, including talks from expert speakers, networking opportunities and a chance to ask any questions and share ideas with other organisations.
 If you already have a shelter, we focus on how to run it efficiently and look at the importance of education and fundraising.
 If you don’t already have a shelter, we can advise you on the best way to affect real change without one.

 Feedback from some of our international delegates